 Is Google Reflecting a Sexist Society?

-Google is not, as a company, sexist, and I’m proud that Hallam Internet is a Google Certified Partner.
+Google is not, as a company, sexist, and I’m proud that Hallam is a Google Certified Partner.

 Indeed, many of its practices, including its own recruitment, are very much geared toward equal opportunities.
 Google is actively supporting female entrepreneurs through its #40Forward programme, and in fact today’s Doodle represents Elizabeth Barratt Browning, a female Victorian poet.
 What Google is therefore doing is portraying a reflection of what we as a society are searching for.